Kristie Marano

-Kristie Davis (née Karen Stenglein, later Kristie Marano) (born January 24, 1979) is a wrestler from Albany, New York.
+Kristie Davis (née Karen Stenglein, later Kristie Marano, born January 24, 1979) is a wrestler from Albany, New York.

-Davis won nine medals at the Women's World Championships in wrestling, two of which were gold.
+Davis won nine medals at the women's World Championships in freestyle wrestling, two of which were gold.
 In 2004, Davis (who was competing as Kristie Marano at the time) received the James M. Cooke Memorial Award as the New York Athletic Club's (NYAC) Athlete of the Year.
 She was the third woman to receive this award.

 In 2002, she was awarded Women's Wrestler of the Year by USA Wrestling.